curiousbud/Nerva/scripts/javascript/README.md

 # 🟨 JavaScript Scripts Collection

-Welcome to the JavaScript scripts section of ScriptHub!
+Welcome to the JavaScript scripts section of Nerva!
 This directory will contain Node.js tools and utilities.

 ## 📋 Available Scripts